ShirazAdam/Opticut.NET/README.md

 The .NET 9 version of the PHP code for Opticut.

 This project is hosted on Azure DevOps (TFVC) where the main development is done.
-Codeberg is an old copy of the TFVC repository on Azure DevOps just to for visibility to others without having to assign an Azure DevOps licence to others.
+Codeberg is an old copy of the TFVC repository on Azure DevOps just for visibility to others without having to assign an Azure DevOps licence to others.

 ## Opticut.Contracts